moka-guys/soteria/README.md

 ## Illumina SampleSheet Upload App

 Validates uploaded samplesheets and places them in the correct location.
 The samplesheet is only uploaded if it passes all checks.
 Displays the results of the checks to the user.
 Has user registration, login, logout and password reset functionality.
+Running the app does not overwrite the app database, only creating a new one if one doesn't already exist.

+Uses [tiangolo/uwsgi-nginx-flask:python3.5-2019-10-14](https://hub.docker.com/layers/tiangolo/uwsgi-nginx-flask/python3.5-2019-10-14/images/sha256-ae128fe52796a12d81b88205609e958339ca4512600723f76ad664fa340a2862?context=explore) base image to handle the flask app deployment.

 ## Running the webapp
 The webapp can be run in either development, testing or production mode.
 Development mode involves using the repository as is.
-Testing and production mode involve running the script within a docker container and supplying the correct volumes.
+Testing and production mode involve running the script within a docker container (in debug or production mode within the docker container respectively) and supplying the correct volumes and ports.

 ### Development mode
-***DEBUG should be set to True in the config***
+***DEBUG should be set to True in the config or this won't work***

-In development mode, the script is run as is to enable changes to be easily made to the scripts.
+In development mode, the script is run outside docker to enable changes to be easily made.

 Setup/running is as follows: